yuvi2512/Kanban_Board/README.md

 - Add new tasks with titles and descriptions.
 - Edit existing tasks' titles and descriptions.
 - Delete tasks permanently.
-- Drag and drop tasks between different status groups: To Do, Doing, Done.
 - Responsive design for seamless usage on various devices.

 ## Technologies Used